carl-wallace/rust-pki/pittv3-wasm/README.md

 the two are the same material by construction.
 The selector says where the selected store came from — published with the app, from a provider built into the service, or from the store directory that service was configured with — because a configured store may hold certificates whose only provenance is that some repository served them.
+It also says how current the material is, as the dates the provider states — when the source published it, and when the provider collected it — which the origin alone cannot convey: material from a trust store provider can still be a year and a half old.
+The dates for the shipped stores are read off the providers by `build.rs` and passed in as environment variables, the CBOR artifacts having nowhere to carry them; for a served store they come from the same `api/stores` answer as the rest of its description.
 A statically hosted copy asks, gets no answer, and carries on with the stores in `resources/`; nothing about deploying to a static host changes.

 Provider archives from the [IETF Hackathon PQC Certificate repo](https://github.com/IETF-Hackathon/pqc-certificates) in the artifacts_certs_r5.zip format can be validated wholesale: `*_ta.der` entries form a